matthew-andrews/workshop-making-it-work-offline/03-offline-todo/06-adding-data/README.md

 After adding a few items, they should appear in the todo object store.

+#### Exercises

+- Find out what the difference is between `IDBObjectStore#add` and `IDBObjectStore#put` is.
+What are the advantages of using `put` over `add`?

+#### Solutions

+- It's equivalent to the difference between the `POST` and `PUT` verbs in RESTful APIs, or `INSERT` versus `REPLACE` in SQL.  `add` will always create something fresh and if an attempt is made to create something with a key that already exists it will fail - whereas `put` will override the item with the existing key.
+We use `put` here to simplify the implementation for demonstration purposes (we don't need to handle the error case).

 ---

 [← Back to *Review: `window.indexedDB`*](../05-review-window-indexeddb) | [Continue to *updating data* →](../07-getting-data)